 ASSESSING THE EVIDENCE

-Six years after the police shooting of Michael Brown in Ferguson, the killing of another Black man – George Floyd – by a Minneapolis officer last summer poured fresh fuel on the fight for racial justice in the United States.
-Millions of Americans took to the streets.
-Their message was clear: too many people, especially people of color, are dying during encounters with police.
-Local, state, and federal lawmakers were quick to respond, offering – and in many cases enacting – policy changes targeting police use of force and myriad related problems.
+On Memorial Day 2020, as Americans gathered in backyards and cemeteries to honor those who have died while serving in the Armed Forces, a Black man named George Floyd was murdered by a Minneapolis police officer.
+The killing, captured on a bystander’s cell phone camera, poured fresh fuel on the fight for racial justice in the United States, prompting millions to protest in the streets.
+Their message was clear: too many people, especially Black people and other people of color, are dying during encounters with police.
+Sadly, the death toll continues to mount, along with unrelenting waves of outrage, forcing the nation to confront its legacy of racial injustice and wrestle with the role of law enforcement in our communities.
+Local, state, and federal lawmakers have been quick to respond to this ongoing crisis, offering – and in many cases enacting – policy changes targeting police use of force and myriad related problems.
 Such efforts are essential, and laudable.
-But too often the reforms lack a foundation in science and evidence, making it unlikely that they will produce essential progress.
+But too often the reforms lack a foundation in data and scientific evidence, making it unclear that they will produce essential progress.

-Members bring to this task backgrounds that span a wide array of stakeholder perspectives: law enforcement, civil rights, research, big-city politics, racial justice, police oversight, and advocacy born of the gut-wrenching loss of loved ones to police violence.
-While they do not see eye to eye on everything, members are committed to advancing reforms that ensure this pivotal moment is not squandered, but rather leveraged to ensure police agencies evolve and provide the service and protection all in America deserve.
-To create a foundation for this work, the Council also will produce a statistical portrait of policing that traces key trends that should inform public debates about the future of law enforcement in America.
+To fulfill that mission, Task Force members weighed the relative value of each proposal based on the best available research and on their professional expertise and lived experiences.
+The result was 16 assessment briefs of a wide array of policies, trainings, and practices.
+Their goal was to help policymakers sift through the dizzying array of ideas and focus on measures they believe will create the greatest change.
+Members brought to their task strikingly diverse backgrounds: law enforcement, civil rights, research, big-city politics, racial justice, police oversight, and advocacy born of the gut-wrenching loss of loved ones to police violence.
+While they did not see eye to eye on everything, members demonstrated a firm commitment to advancing reforms that ensure this pivotal moment is not squandered, but rather leveraged to ensure police agencies evolve and provide the service and protection all in America deserve.
+To create a foundation for their work, the Council produced Policing by the Numbers, a digital chartbook of policing statistics that traces key trends underlying public debates about the future of law enforcement in America.